AVTech1/MC14500B-1Bit-Robot/README.md

 # MC14500B-1Bit-Robot
-Aan de slag met de 1-Bit microprocessor MC14500B
+Getting Started with the 1-Bit Microprocessor MC14500B

-De Motorola mc14500b microprocessor uit 1977
+The Motorola mc14500b microprocessor from 1977
-heb ik gebruikt om aan de slag te gaan met de bouw lijnvolg Robot.
+I used to get started with the build line-following Robot.

-Wat komt hier voor kijken ??
+What does this look like??

-- Hoe werkt een 1-Bit microprocessor
+- How does a 1-Bit microprocessor work
-- Zijn er nog onderdelen voor te krijgen
+- Are parts still available?
-- Hoe gaan we een systeem opzetten
+- How are we going to set up a system
-- De ESP32 als EPROM-simulator
+- The ESP32 as EPROM Simulator
-- een onboard assembler
+- an onboard assembler
-- Hardware opzet
+- Hardware setup
-- Software opzet
+- Software setup
 - MC14500B asm.
-Programma in 31 bytes
+Program in 31 bytes

-En uiteindelijk Lijnvolgen !!
+And finally Line Follow !!